• Skip to main content

 Instructions

-• In a stand or hand-held mixer, add the cream cheese and butter and mix on medium speed for 2 minutes or completely blended through.
-Add the sugar and mix on medium speed for another 2 minutes.
-It should look smooth in texture and a little thin.
-I turn off the mixer and scrape down the sides and across the bottom and blend for another 30 sec.
-Add one egg at a time, then add the vanilla extract.
-I make sure all of these ingredients are mixed by scraping down the sides and bottom again.
-Turn the mixer down to low speed and add the flour mixture.
-Mix till all the flour is incorporated.
-Finally, add the espresso chips, cinnamon chips, chopped hazelnuts, and blend through.
-Cover lightly and refrigerate for half an hour.
+• In a stand or hand-held mixer, add the cream cheese and butter and mix on medium speed for 1 to 2 minutes.
+Add the sugar and mix on a medium speed for another 3 minutes.
+It should look smooth in texture.
+I turn off the mixer and scrape down the sides and across the bottom and blend for another 10 sec.
+Add one egg at a time and incorporate, then add the vanilla extract.
+I make sure these ingredients are mixed by scraping down the sides and bottom again.

 Nutrition